ipandzic/flask-url-shortener/README.md

 ## Shutting down the API

-To shut down the API use "make stop" or:
+To shut down the API use:
 ```
-docker-compose down
+make stop
 ```

-To shut down the API and delete the database use "make clean" or:
+To shut down the API and delete the database use:
 ```
-docker-compose down
-docker volume rm shortener_dev_volume
+make clean
 ```